jancarloviray/til/docker/004-common-docker-commands.md

 ### Managing Container Data

+Note that containers persist until you remove them with `docker rm [container]`.
+Until then, the container (an ‘instance’ of an ‘image’ per se) will continue to exist, and can be started, stopped, restarted and etc.

 #### Data Volumes

 A *data volume* is a specially-designated directory within one or more containers that bypasses the Union File System to provide the following features: